rahulsharma2108/coding-questions/README.md

-Created repo to collect all coding reltaed questions and their implementation.
+Created repo to collect all coding related questions and their implementation.

 - Custom Promise.all implementation
   [Promise.all](https://github.com/rahulsharma2108/coding-questions/blob/master/index.js)